MattFerreira18/timer/README.md

-# TIMER
+# TIMER and STOPWATCH

 ![Image of Timer program](./img/timer.png)

-- Based in Dracula Theme and Omni Theme, Timer is a timer program.
+Timer and Stopwatch with design based in Dracula Theme and Omni Theme.

 ## Technologies useds in this application

 - HTML
-- CSS
+- SCSS
 - Javascript
-- NodeJS